saichandchintala/saichandchintala.github.io/_pages/research.md

  “Adoption of Online Grocery Shopping in a Market Dominated by Unorganized Retail: Evidence from India” - Vishal Narayan, Sai Chand Chintala, Vrinda Kadiyali

-“Effect of a Local Regulation on Business Revenues and Customer Visits” - Sai Chand Chintala, Muzeeb Shaik, J.J.
+“Effect of a Local Regulation on Business Revenues” - Sai Chand Chintala, Muzeeb Shaik, J.J.
 Chen

 <h2> Work in Progress </h2>